 Allan Weisbecker wrote about surfing Guatemala in the 90s in his seminal book In Search of Captain Zero.
 He talked of surfing for days and seeing no-one else in the water, not once.
 Things have changed since then, but not much.

-Monterrico is Guatemala’s main Pacific resort town, filling up at weekends with tourists from Guatemala City.
+Monterrico is Guatemala’s main Pacific resort, filling up at weekends with tourists from Guatemala City.
 Don’t get too excited, though.
 It’s still small, and the surf is way better in El Paradon.
 But it’s a beach town and there’s some surf and that’s what we’re talking about here.

 El Cuco is a tiny village in the east of El Salvador near where the Pacific Ocean meets the Gulf of Fonseca.
 The actual surf here is in Las Flores, right next door, but in terms of “towns”, El Cuco is what you get.
 More for beginners/intermediates than experts, this is a great place to learn and practice your surfing.
 You’ll find a bunch of surf camps happy to teach you.
 This place is one to watch in the future.